DivyashreeGovindan25/AirlineReservationSystem/README.md

 This project Airline reservation system is developed using java swing technology , java swing is a light weight desktop application provided by java
 Since this project is developed using java swing technology, it can be run only using jdk and for database mysql workbench is used

+Please make use of the project from master branch

 ### Output
 Login Page
 ![image](https://github.com/DivyashreeGovindan25/AirlineReservationSystem/assets/136978089/93cdce29-4bcc-47d4-b8ce-40f6c4dbe815)